davidhaselb/WasteMon/README.md

-# WasteMon - a different kind of battery information (MacOS)
+# WasteMon - a Different Kind of Battery Information (MacOS)

 WasteMon shows the battery status as CO2 pollution or as atomic waste produced.